yl2811-cmd/Showheel/wwwroot/story-engl.md

 Not entirely clear—she was sixteen, not forty.
 But she recognized its shape.
 She'd seen it that day in the workshop—the thing behind the force that sent the wrench flying from her hand.

-She wasn't sure if it was wearing the same thing this time.
+She wasn't sure if it was the same one this time.
 Maybe wearing it before really was the right thing to do.
 She couldn't quite figure it out in this moment—her hands on the steering wheel, the cloud wall looming ahead.

 But she can do one thing: when things are uncertain, she leaves room for flexibility.